 Another place one can save money and not sacrifice the look is with chandeliers.
 This post is devoted to that.

-Laurel, please tell us, what is the one thing that gives you the most bang for your buck?
+Laurel, I’m loving these cost-saving home decor tricks.
+Please tell us, what is the one thing that gives you the most bang for your buck?

 Oh, give me something difficult!
 That one is too easy.
 But, actually there are two.
 The first one is too obvious which is why I need two.
 Paint is the number one way to transform a space.
 And, getting the right color is so important.
 But it doesn’t happen in a vacuum.
 That’s what a lot of lay people seem to forget.
 Paint is a piece of the decorating puzzle that’s completely dependent on everything else in the room and the surrounding areas.
 And more!